dibalokechanda/dibalokechanda.github.io/_posts/2024-06-09-Deep-Dive-into-Pytorch-Dataset-and-DataLoaders-blog.md

 # `torch.utils.data.Dataset`

-This is an abstract class provided in Pytorch for map-style dataset.
+This is an abstract class provided in Pytorch for a map-style dataset.
 This can be used by subclassing it to create a custom dataset wrapper class.

 The most basic version is shown below: